-As ads are only loaded when they are about to be in-view, initial page load time will be quick and the user would experience faster page loads and lesser CPU usage.
+As ads are only loaded when they are about to be in-view, the initial page load time will be quick and the user would experience faster page loads and lesser CPU usage.

 – Increased Value for Advertisers

 When you are only loading ads when they are likely to be viewed by a user, ad viewability will increase and so do the CTR.
 For instance, ads that are down below the page won’t be loaded and in fact, even your ad server won’t be called to record an impression.
-As CTR is the ratio of clicks/impressions, a decrease in impression will pump up the CTR.
+As CTR is the ratio of clicks/impressions, a decrease in impressions will pump up the CTR.

 Good question, there’s a catch.
 Let us explain.

 If you read the benefits again, you’ll notice that we’ve mentioned that lazy loading ads will increase the CTR as the total impressions would decrease.
-And, you, a publisher is paid based on a CPM model.
+And, you, a publisher paid based on a CPM model.
 In other words, per 1000 impressions delivered.

-Most ad servers including Google Ad Manager (the one with the largest ad server market share), counts an impression when an ad is requested and ad creative begins to download on the user’s device.
+Most ad servers including Google Ad Manager (the one with the largest ad server market share), count an impression when an ad is requested and ad creative begins to download on the user’s device.

-It waits for the creative to send an impression request, but it won’t wait for the creative to download completely or the ad to be in-view.
+It waits for the creative to send an impression request, but it won’t wait for the creative to download completely or for the ad to be in-view.

 “Note that the impression is counted before the creative is fully downloaded and viewed by the end-user.”